DanMedinaGH/HousingAnalysis_2020-2024/README.md

 <img src="/Resources/Question 2 Resources/Correlations Formatted.png" alt="Correlations Formatted" width="450" height="250"/>

 #### Conclusion
-It seems that inflation may be a strong reason housing prices are increasing. <br/>
+This support assumption that inflation may be a strong reason house prices are increasing. <br/>
-We may also assume that Housing Prices may increase when there are more people working. <br/>
+This also supports assumption that Housing Prices may increase when there are more people working. <br/>
-This may be due to there being more money in the market to buy a home <br/>
+This can be due to there being more money in the market to buy a home <br/>